 The recovery of metals from plants is currently recognised as recycling at EU level, and constitutes an additional source of revenue.
-However, the utilisation rate of materials from

-IBA differs significantly among Member States as there is no harmonisation at EU level.
+However, the utilisation rate of materials from IBA differs significantly among Member States as there is no harmonisation at EU level.
 It appears that the utilisation rate is rather a result of political commitment for IBA recycling.

-The full recovery of metals represents a potential market of 2 billion EUR $^{17}$ in 2021 (so far 98% from non-ferrous metal) and a potential CO $2$ emissions reduction of 14.5 million tonnes $^{18}$ .
+The full recovery of metals represents a potential market of $\in 2$ billion in 2021, of which 98% is from non-ferrous metal (based on the dry extraction and treatment of IBA as made in Switzerland) and a potential CO2 emissions reduction of 14.5 million tonnes.